NeoRevolt/TrackLibrary/README.md

-# drawimage-demo-gitpack-publish
+# App Tracker SDK-Library (DEMO)
-Sebuah Demo-Library untuk App-Tracking yang menyediakan functions untuk melakukan validasi terhadap action atau transaction yang terjadi selama proses tracking pada App, dan mengirimnya ke API.
+A Demo-Library for App-Tracking that provides functions to validate actions or transactions that occur during the tracking process on the App, and send them to the API.

 ## Requirements
 * Android Gradle Plugin (AGP) 7.3.1